*updated for 2019

 44) Moisturize – It’s important to keep your skin moisturized.
 You’ll feel better and age slower if you do.
 But, ensure that whatever you’re putting on your skin is natural and safe.
-The Honest Company has some good choices or you can also use virgin coconut oil.
+Read about the 6 Top Plant Oils For Anti-Aging skin care in my post here.

 46) Don’t Judge Others – This is for your own mental health.
 When you find yourself judging others based on arbitrary traits you’re really judging yourself which can make living with yourself difficult.